Have a Question? Call Us: (855) 876-3060

 - Placement of orthodontic Temporary Anchorage Devices (TADs)

 - Taking impressions and intra-oral radiographs

-BTT 12.5 is available in five different flavors in an extra-thick gel and is packaged in plastic squeeze bottles (oral syringe and adapter included).
+BTT 12.5 is available in multiple flavors in an extra-thick gel and is packaged in plastic squeeze bottles (oral syringe and adapter included).

 The Baddest Topical in Town™ is also available in a thick plasticized ointment base.
 This ointment can be applied with a Q-Tip or micro-brush to the dried mucosal surface prior to the procedure.